 This is a key part of sharbing and will soon become second nature.

 So you’ve spotted an arb opportunity…

-Now check that the price is still available.
+Now check that the printed coupon price is still available.
 Look at the in-shop price screens (Ladbrokes and William Hill have these) or place a 50 pence accumulator to check the current price.

 If the original coupon price is available, then go ahead and place your sharb bet.

-If you’ve never been in a betting shop before, simply pick up a coupon (such as “Weekend Quickslip”) and mark the relevant sections.
+If you’ve never been in a betting shop before, simply pick up a coupon (such as “Weekend Quickslip”) and fill in the relevant sections.

 Assuming a £50 single bet, you would mark the following on the coupon:

 - BET TYPE – “Single”

 Then mark your selection: Home team, Draw or Away team (these may show as “1”, “X” and “2”).